 Omoyele Sowore was born on February 16, 1971, in Niger Delta, Nigeria, into a polygamous family of sixteen children.
 He is originally from Ese Odo, Ondo State, Nigeria.
 He learned to ride a motorcycle at the age of 12 so that he could go fishing for food for his entire family every morning before school.
 Sowore’s passion and desire for media were fueled by Nigeria’s military rule.

-Omoyele Sowore began his formal education at a young age, first in a basic elementary school and then in Community High School in Kiribo, Ondo State, and later in Ofedepe Comprehensive High School Okitipupa, Ondo State for his WAEC.
-Sowore then went on to study Geography and Planning at the University of Lagos (UNILAG), where he earned a Bachelor’s degree between 1989 and 1995.
-He began his political and activist career as an undergraduate and was expelled twice before graduating.
-Sowore graduated from Columbia University with a master’s degree in public administration.
+Omoyele Sowore began his formal education at an early age, first in a basic elementary school and subsequently at Community High School in Kiribo, Ondo State, and later for his WAEC in Ofedepe Comprehensive High School Okitipupa, Ondo State.
+Sowore then went on to study Geography and Planning at the University of Lagos (UNILAG), where he graduated with honors in 1989.
+As an undergraduate, he began his political and activist career and was expelled twice before graduation.
+Sowore earned a master’s degree in public administration from Columbia University.

-In 1989, he participated in student protests against the terms of a $120 million International Monetary Fund (IMF) loan for a Nigerian oil pipeline.
-One of the terms of the IMF loan was to reduce the number of universities in Nigeria from 28 to 5.
-In 1992, Sowore led a protest of 5,100 students against the Nigerian government.
-During the protest, police opened fire, killing seven protesters.
-Sowore was detained and tortured.
-On June 12, 1993, Omoyele was also involved in the demand for a democratic government to take over military rule.
-As a result, several arrests, detentions, and life-threatening treatment were administered by government officials.
+In 1989, he took part in student demonstrations against the terms of a $120 million IMF loan for a Nigerian oil pipeline.
+One of the conditions of the IMF loan was that the number of universities in Nigeria be reduced from 28 to 5.
+Sowore organized a demonstration of 5,100 students against the Nigerian government in 1992.
+Police opened fire during the rally, killing seven demonstrators.
+Sowore was apprehended and tortured.

 His desire to positively impact people led him to accept a position as a lecturer of Modern African History at the City University of New York, as well as Post-Colonial African History at the School of Art, New York.

-Omoyele Sowore founded Sahara Reporters, a media company.
-He founded Sahara Reporters in 2006, in a small room in Manhattan, to provide a platform for him to fight against corrupt government practices in Nigeria.
-The Ford Foundation and the Omidyar Foundation have provided financial support to Sahara Reporters.
-Sahara Reporters does not accept advertisement proposals or financial support from the Nigerian government as a matter of policy.
+Omoyele Sowore started the media company Sahara Reporters.
+In a small apartment in Manhattan in 2006, he started Sahara Reporters to give a forum for him to fight against corrupt government practices in Nigeria.
+Sahara Reporters has received funding from the Ford Foundation and the Omidyar Foundation.
+As a matter of policy, Sahara Reporters does not accept advertisement pitches or financial support from the Nigerian government.

-Sowore announced his intention to run for president in the 2019 Nigerian general election on February 25th, 2018.
-In August 2018, he established the African Action Congress (AAC), from which he intends to run for president in 2019.
-Sowore was elected as the party’s presidential candidate on October 6, 2018, but he lost the election.
-He has also emerged as the African Action Congress (AAC) presidential candidate for the 2023 presidential election.
+On February 25th, 2018, Sowore announced his desire to run for president in the 2019 Nigerian general election.
+He founded the African Action Congress (AAC) in August 2018, with the intention of running for president in 2019.
+On October 6, 2018, Sowore was elected as the party’s presidential candidate, but he was defeated.
+He has also emerged as the presidential candidate of the African Action Congress (AAC) for the 2023 presidential election.